TeamAOF/Hytopia/Server_Updates.md

 * **Fixed reward claiming not targeting the correct reward** - Claim buttons now reliably trigger the correct reward.
 The rewards page has been rebuilt with a card grid layout where each reward has its own dedicated claim button.
 * Fixed player naming issues within the market UI.
 * Fixed inconsistent searching in market.
 ---

-# 29th of January

-## 🔰 Skill Mastery Capes - Cosmetic cape armor awarded for reaching level 100
-* **17 Capes Total** - One for each of the 16 skills + a Master Cape for total level 1000
-* **Reward-Only** - Automatically awarded at level 100 through the Item Rewards system
-* **Custom "Mastery Cape" quality** - Gold text with legendary drop particles
-* **Effectively Indestructible** - 9999 durability
-* **Capes**: Mining, Woodcutting, Excavation, Harvesting, Swords, Daggers, Polearms, Staves, Axes, Blunt, Archery, Unarmed, Block, Acrobatics, Crafting, Building, Master
-* **Armor Stats** - Each mastery cape has unique attributes themed to its skill, making them functional gear on top of prestige cosmetics
-* **Damage Resistance** - All capes provide physical and projectile damage resistance (8-18%), surpassing Epic-tier chest armor
-* **Health Bonuses** - All capes grant bonus health (+14 to +28), scaling with the cape's combat relevance
-* **Master Cape is the best cape** - 18% Physical/Projectile resistance, +28 Health, +30 Mana, and +4% to all damage types (Light, Charged, Signature)

-### Bug Fixes
-* Fixed skill rewards not being given out correctly
-* Fixed /nick command
----

 # 26th of January